What is sustainability?

-In the foodservice industry, sustainability is directly related to water and energy efficiency, use of green building materials, heating, ventilation and air conditioning (HVAC), responsible procurement of sustainable food products with increased focus on local purchasing, food processing, packaging and selling as well as material recycling and waste management.
+In the foodservice industry, sustainability is directly related to water and energy efficiency, use of green building materials, heating, ventilation, and air conditioning (HVAC), responsible procurement of sustainable food products with an increased focus on local purchasing, food processing, packaging, and selling as well as material recycling and waste management.

 Can Your Business Become Sustainable?

 Sustainable Design: A ‘green’ business design can pave the way for your business to become highly sustainable.
 Recycling is key to sustainability.
-Using recyclable building materials, installation of furniture made with reclaimed wood (bamboo or compressed wood), using recycled paper for signs, menus and stationery, or replacing non-degradable dinnerware with bio degradable utensils are a few ways to achieve environmental and economic sustainability in the foodservice business.
-At the same time, companies can also recycle empty plastic containers and bottles, paper bags, boxes, Styrofoam and plastic cutlery to left the stress off the environment and increase savings.
+Using recyclable building materials, installation of furniture made with reclaimed wood (bamboo or compressed wood), using recycled paper for signs, menus, and stationery, or replacing non-degradable dinnerware with biodegradable utensils are a few ways to achieve environmental and economic sustainability in the foodservice business.
+At the same time, companies can also recycle empty plastic containers and bottles, paper bags, boxes, Styrofoam, and plastic cutlery to left the stress of the environment and increase savings.

 Shift to Organic Food Products: Organic food is free of synthetic fertilizers and pesticides and helps to conserve soil and natural water resources.
 Although it tends to be a little more expensive, it is certainly healthier in every way!

-Through continued innovation, research and development and with the use of best-in-breed energy efficient technology and best practices, we should all design and drive sustainable foodservice businesses that not only benefit clients and end-customers but also have a tremendous positive impact on the environment!
+Through continued innovation, research, development, and with the use of best-in-breed energy-efficient technology and best practices, we should all design and drive sustainable foodservice businesses that not only benefit clients and end-customers but also have a tremendous positive impact on the environment!